leoAshu/nodejs-essentials/README.md

 # Node.js Essentials

-This repository aims to provide you with all the essential knowledge needed to get started with Node.js.
+This repository is a beginner's guide to Node.js, covering everything needed to know to get started with this powerful tool.

+## Introduction

-Node.js is a `cross-platform`, `open-source` and an `asynchronous` `event-driven` JavaScript runtime evironment.
-This runtime is built on Chrome's V8 JavaScript engine, which allows JavaScript code to run on the server-side.
+Node.js is a `cross-platform`, `open-source` and an `asynchronous` `event-driven` JavaScript runtime evironment that allows developers to run JavaScript on the server-side.
+It is built on Chrome V8 JavaScript engine, and provides a range of powerful features and libraries that make it easy to build fast, scalable, and efficient web applications.

 # Table of Contents: